uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 By default, models in immuneML are fitted through nested-cross validation.
-This allows for both hyperparameter selection and model comparison. immuneML also allows for the implementation of a third level of k-fold cross-validation for hyperparameter selection within the ML model.
+This allows for both hyperparameter selection and model comparison. immuneML also allows for the implementation of a third level of k-fold cross-validation for hyperparameter selection within the ML model (:code:`model_selection_cv` in the YAML specification).
 This can be useful when a large number or range of hyperparameters is typically considered (e.g., regularisation parameters in logistic regression).
 Such additional cross-validation should be implemented inside the method :code:`_fit_by_cross_validation`.
 The result should be that a single model (with optimal hyperparameters) is saved in the MLMethod object.